perlindgren/vips/README.md

 Notice, for generating the `pc_sel` signal we need to take into accunt the `eq` input (`a_data` == `b_data`).
 The `jr` instruction assumes the `rt` field to be `zero` and adds that (0) to the `rs` field.
 The real MIPS has a special ALU opcode for just passing the `rs` field, so here we break a bit with the MIPS specification.

+The corresponding implementation is found in `src/decoder1.veryl`.
+A test program is found in `src/instr_mem1.veryl` allong with the top level `src/vips1.veryl`.
+See List of current tests, for running the model.

 ![image](images/vips_simple.svg)

 ## Full Vips